Russian monitor Novgorod: Construction and career

 The Treaty of Paris that ended the Crimean War of 1854–56 limited the Imperial Russian Navy to only six 800 LT corvettes in the Black Sea, so the royal shipyard in Sevastopol was leased to the Russian Steam Navigation and Trading Company.
 This meant that any ironclads built for Black Sea service would have to be built in Saint Petersburg, disassembled, and then shipped to a port there for reassembly.
 The long-dormant facility at Nikolaev was chosen and the navy began ordering machinery and tools from Britain to re-equip the shipyard in 1870, when Russia abrogated those clauses of the treaty.

 A temporary slipway was built at the New Admiralty Shipyard in January 1871 and construction of Novgorod, named after the city, began on 13 April.
 Using two shifts to speed construction, her hull was completed by 29 December, when the official keel-laying ceremony was held.
 Within two weeks it was disassembled, and the first shipment of parts arrived at Nikolaev on 2 April 1872.
-Reassembly began on a specially-prepared slipway eight days later.
+Reassembly began on a specially-prepared slipway shortly afterwards.
 As there was no rail line between Saint Petersburg and Nikolaev, the components had to be railed to Odessa, where they were transshipped onto river barges and steamers.
 The boilers were too large and had to be shipped by freighter from the Baltic Sea to Odessa for transshipment.
 Construction was delayed by late deliveries of parts and the workforce's lack of experience; the ship was finally launched on 2 June 1873, with Grand Duke Konstantin Nikolayevich in attendance.
-Novgorods guns were mounted in September, and she entered service the following year, at a cost of 2,830,000 rubles.
+Novgorods guns were mounted three months later, and she entered service the following year, at a cost of 2,830,000 rubles.